 1 small package red jello (I love cranberry, but it has been hard to find)

-1 C each blueberries, sliced strawberries, and raspberries (yes, you can use the frozen mixed berries if you prefer) and I usually add probably twice that many berries - so probably 6 or 7 cups of berries total.
+1 C each blueberries, sliced strawberries, raspberries, and blackberries (yes, you can use the frozen mixed berries if you prefer) and I usually add probably twice that many berries - so probably 6 or 7 cups of berries total.

 Cool Whip or whipped topping of choice

 *Mix sugar and cornstarch in a medium sized saucepan over medium heat.
 Gradually stir in water, stirring constantly until smooth.
 Cook on medium heat until mixture comes to a boil.
-Boil for a minute or two.
+Boil for a few minutes until it begins to thicken.
 Remove from heat, and stir in gelatin until completely dissolved.
 Stir in berries.
 Pour into crust and refrigerate for 3 hours or until set.
 Garnish with whipped topping and leftover berries.